• support@madhedgefundtrader.com

 The truth is, governments hate cash.

-This became clearly apparent when the government of India withdrew circulation of its two largest banknotes last year.
-Some 50% of Indian GDP is thought to take place in the underground economy, in cash only.
+This became clearly apparent when the government of India withdrew circulation of its two largest banknotes a few years ago.
+Some 50% of Indian GDP is thought to take place in the underground economy in cash only.

 The move caused a financial panic as consumers sold gold (GLD) and other hard assets to meet bills because they were unable to settle accounts with the large denomination notes they had hoarded.

-As we move towards an all-electronic economy, the few remaining purposes where cash is essential are largely illegal.
+As we move towards an all-digital economy, the few remaining purposes where cash is essential are largely illegal.

 Waitresses, babysitters, and bookies don’t report income to the IRS.
-Nor do drug dealers.
+Nor do drug dealers or prostitutes (except in Nevada).

-This is a big deal because eight states legalized marijuana in the last election.
+This is a big deal because 24 states have legalized marijuana.

 Since banks are still banned from handling pot proceeds, this booming business has to take place entirely in cash.
 Tales about dealers making their runs with gym bags full of $100 bills are rampant.